Three People Shot Dead Inside ‘Adult-Themed’ Party Bus

 — Kristen Zambo (@KristenZambo) April 7, 2018

-Although Rockford’s 2017 crime stats showed an improvement over the previous year, it is still the FBI’s third most-dangerous city in the country behind St. Louis and Memphis, respectively.
-According to numbers released by the city, property crime was down 8 percent last year while violent crimes were down 5 percent.
+Although Rockford’s 2017 crime stats showed an improvement over the previous year, it is still the FBI’s third most dangerous city in the country behind St. Louis and Memphis, respectively, reported Efficient Gov.

+According to numbers released by the city, property crime was down eight percent last year, while violent crimes were down five percent.
 There were 11 fewer aggravated assaults and 122 fewer robberies.

 There were 18 homicides in Rockford in 2017, down from 26 the year before.
 The city’s homicide rate peaked in 1996, when there were 31 killings.